 Dividend mutual funds are not for everyone.
 It makes sense for a certain set of people only.

-After having invested, dividend mutual funds start paying back dividend relatively quickly.
+After having invested, dividend mutual funds start paying back dividends relatively quickly.
 Many people who lack the patience to wait for their investments to show results opt for dividend mutual funds.
-At the same time, there are those who are skeptical of a particular mutual fund’s performance.
+At the same time, there are those who are sceptical of a particular mutual fund’s performance.
 To minimize risk, it makes sense for such people to receive dividends so as to reduce their money’s exposure to risk.

 Many people are satisfied with such an arrangement and prefer to receive such dividends over other forms of investment as this involves relatively less stress for them.